Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Results and Bifurcation Analysis

 \subsection{Effect of NE on Silent neurons}

-Our modeling also shows that quiescent neurons - those in the white region in \cref{fig:ts_to_cb}(i) - can switch to (N)C-bursting upon increases in $g_{\rm CAN}$ and/or $[\rm IP_3]$ (\cref{fig:ts_to_cb}(ii)).
-This outcome, however, contradicts experimental observations showing that certain silent neurons remain inactive in the presence of NE.
+\RED{Our modeling shows that some quiescent neurons can become active as $g_{\rm CAN}$ increases sufficiently.
+Specifically, neurons in the white region in \cref{fig:ts_to_cb}(i) can transition to (N)C-bursting in response to increases in $g_{\rm CAN}$ and/or $[\rm IP_3]$ (\cref{fig:ts_to_cb}(ii)).} This outcome, however, contradicts experimental observations \RED{in which all} silent neurons remain inactive in the presence of NE.
 To reconcile this discrepancy, we used our model to identify conditions under which silence is preserved despite NE exposure.
 Our analysis predicts that neurons with low $g_{\rm Ca}$ values (e.g., $g_{\rm Ca} < 0.0001$) remain quiescent even when both $g_{\rm CAN}$ and $\rm [IP_3]$ are elevated (compare \cref{fig:Q}(i) and (ii), white region).
 In these neurons, the calcium current is too weak to support intrinsic calcium oscillations, and in the absence of sufficient $I_{\rm NaP}$, neither (N)C- nor C-bursting mechanisms can be activated (see \cref{fig:induced_bursts_gca_ip3} for supporting analysis).
-Thus, our model predicts a potential mechanistic explanation for the persistence of silence in a subset of neurons exposed to NE.
+Thus, our model predicts \RED{that the level of $g_{\rm Ca}$ can be a critical determinant of the response of silent neurons to NE.}